SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

     payload items, including Support Bits and common `APPL`/`APPL4` items.
     Wireshark's expert information capabilities are used to remark malformed or wrong packets.
-The dissector also calls the RFC sub-dissector when an embedded RFC call is found and the SNC sub-dissector when SNC frames are found.
+The dissector also calls the RFC sub-dissector when an embedded RFC call is found, and the SNC sub-dissector when SNC frames are found.

 - SAP Message Server Protocol dissector